joeljang/knowledge-unlearning/README.md

 conda activate ufl
 # Install the correct torch version depending on CUDA version from https://pytorch.org/
-conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch pip install -r requirements.txt
+conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch
+# Install customized version of transformers for one of the baseline approaches (DP Decoding)
+cd transformers
+pip install -e .
+cd ..
+# Install the rest of the required libraries
+pip install -r requirements.txt
 ```